coreos/subgun/README.md

-# subscribegun
+# subgun

 Subscribe to a mailgun backed mailing list via a web interface.

 ## Build and Configuration

-Build subscribegun using the build script:
+Build subgun using the build script:

 ```
 ./build
 ```

-Configure subscribegun by copying config.json.tmpl to config.json and adding in your hostname and mailgun API key.
-Then run subscribegun:
+Configure subgun by copying config.json.tmpl to config.json and adding in your hostname and mailgun API key.
+Then run subgun:

 ```
 cp config.json.tmpl config.json
 vim config.json
-./subscribegun config.json
+./subgun config.json
 ```

 ## Subscription Workflow